lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 What you can do:

 What I can do:
-* Grade assignments promptly (exact guarantees TBD).
+* Grade assignments before the end of the week when they are turned in.
 * Respond to all Piazza messages within one business day.
 * Respond to all email messages within three business days.
 * Create a course atmosphere conducive to learning by respecting